-- The risk of SUDEP can be minimised by optimising seizure control and being aware of the potential consequences of nocturnal seizures.
+- The risk of SUDEP can be reduced by optimising seizure control and being aware of the potential consequences of nocturnal seizures.

-Misdiagnosis of epilepsy is common.
-The conditions most frequently confused with epilepsy include vasovagal syncope, cardiac syncope and non-epileptic attack disorder.
+Misdiagnosis of epilepsy in adults is common.
+The conditions most frequently confused with epilepsy in adults include vasovagal syncope, cardiac syncope and non-epileptic attack disorder.
 Conditions that may mimic seizures include migraine, parasomnias, movement disorders, metabolic disturbances and panic disorder.

 - Cardiac arrhythmias.

 - Transient ischaemic attack.

 - Panic attacks.

 - Hysterical fugue.